pgcrab/pgcrab/README.md

 pgcrab [-C postgres://user:pass@host/dbname] doc gen [--template <jinja template file>] [--harvest <path to SQL directory or files>]
 ```

+A basic Markdown template is included in the repository: `basic_md_template.md.j2`.

 ### List uncommented items

 Follows the same command structure as `pgcrab doc gen` but instead provides a list of uncommented items